 A 2-minute long, 360° plunge into a film shoot.

-For the first time, the Château de Vaux-le-Vicomte invites its visitors to participate in a film shoot through a 360° experience!
-Wearing VR (Virtual Reality) headsets, they will be transported to the heart of the action, set right in the middle of the Grand Salon.
-Living everything through the eyes of the principal actor, visitors will attend a sumptuous celebration given in honor of the King, in the midst of which a traitor will be unmasked, provoking a duel between musketeers!
+For the first time, the Château de Vaux-le-Vicomte invites you to participate in a film shoot through a 360° experience!
+Wearing VR (Virtual Reality) headsets, you will be transported to the heart of the action, set right in the middle of the Grand Salon.
+Living everything through the eyes of the principal actor, you will attend a sumptuous celebration given in honor of the King, in the midst of which a traitor will be unmasked, provoking a duel between musketeers!

 A look back at films shot at the Château… in posters!